markdenardo/jokes/README.md

-a jokes api, but the api went away.
+a jokes api, but the api went away. haha

 i replaced it w cat facts.